BIOL 102 Principles of Human Biology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt.
-Each thread must be at least 250 words and demonstrate course-related knowledge.
+The thread must be between 250-600 words and demonstrate course-related knowledge.
+The thread must include a graphic that provides statistical or scientific information relative to the prompt that is cited in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 125 words.
-Each thread must include at least two scholarly citations and each reply must incorporate at least one scholarly citation.
+Each reply must be between125-300 words.
+Each thread must include at least 1 scholarly citation and 1 biblical reference, and each reply must incorporate at least 1 scholarly citation cited in current APA format.
 This assignment aligns with the following FSLOs: SSI 1, SSI 3, SSI 4.

-The student will perform the lab activity by following the instructions.
-This includes taking a picture of each sample with simulated anti sera in the blood typing slide.
-Results of the experiment will be recorded in a PowerPoint presentation.
+The assignment will introduce the student to the ABO and Rh blood typing systems, the process of agglutination, and the use of agglutination in the typing of human blood.
+The student will carry out a blood typing procedure using simulated (synthetic) blood and antisera.
+The student will perform the lab activity by following the provided instructions.
+This includes taking a picture of each sample with simulated antisera in the blood typing slide.
+Results of the experiment will be recorded in a PowerPoint presentation provided through the Blood Typing Activity Template.

-The student will complete a crossword puzzle using terms to match definitions pertaining to the Learn materials.
+The student will complete the provided crossword puzzle using terms to match definitions pertaining to the Learn materials.
+The student must print and physically sign their name to the completed puzzle before uploading their completed assignment.

 Quizzes (8)

+The student will complete 8 quizzes in this course.
 Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, which means the student may refer only to his or her personal notes and materials for this course during the assessment.
-Quizzes will contain a mix of 25 multiple choice, short answer, and essay questions and have a 1-hour time limit.
+5 quizzes will contain 25 multiple choice questions, allow for 1 attempt, and have a time limit of 60 minutes.
+The other 3 quizzes will contain 23 multiple choice questions and 2 essay questions, allow for 1 attempt, and have a time limit of 60 minutes.

 Top 1% For Online Programs